ShiMingXuanSimon/ClassScoreManageSystem/README.md

 ## Attention

 This software only supports stand-alone use.
-Due to the author's subsequent moving it to sever-side and devenloping client-side development, the author will stop supporting the project on August 1, 2025 and develop a ClassPointsManagement System based on it instead.
+Due to the author's subsequent moving it to sever-side and devenloping client-side app, the author will stop supporting the project on August 1, 2025 and develop a ClassPointsManagement System based on it instead.
 (By the way, I fixed the translation error of the name)

 ## Changelog